MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-poc.md

 ### Loss prevention (Dynamics 365 Commerce and Fraud Protection offline POC)

-If you are a Dynamics 365 Commerce customer, you can easily import your data and generate loss prevention reports from the Fraud Protection portal.
+If you're a Dynamics 365 Commerce customer, you can easily import your data and generate loss prevention reports from the Fraud Protection portal.
 The Fraud Protection team can work with you to understand the results of your data and guide you on how to use the loss prevention offline POC solution to address specific challenges related to potential fraud risk scenarios.
 To get started, see [Loss prevention in Commerce](/dynamics365/commerce/dev-itpro/dfp#loss-prevention-in-commerce).